Laxer3a/CRound/README.md

 - Ability to put your own meta info on any item (function, struct, enum, etc...)
 - Obviously you don't pay the price if you don't want to.
 (Features added/removed at linking time)
 - Metadata can also concern compile options, target platform, version of compiler, version of library, etc...
+- Reflection is not only about enumerating things but calling/reading/writing things.

 ## Idea 3 : Remove some mistakes/dangers from original C.
 - Impossible to do assignment in conditionnal parameter : how many times people have been bitten by = instead of == inside a if / while / for loop.